SadYuyuko/Search-Engine-Result-Hider/README.en.md

 ### 3.2 Running the tests

-Place the script in the test directory and run it.
+Place the test folder and the script in the same directory to run it.
 Covers condition expressions, search engine matching, engine inclusion, priority, and standalone expression tests.

 ```bash
 # Run all tests